stevesKnowledge/KnowledgeSystems/README.md

 * [Obsidian](https://obsidian.md) is the note taking tool to use.

 * **Your notes should be backed up**.
 Normally this means to an online repository.
-There are several options for doing this in Obsidian:   See [[Reame-Obsidian Sync Methods]]
+There are several options for doing this in Obsidian:   See [[Readme-Obsidian Sync Methods]]

 # Where to Go Next